dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 > The Company Portal app must be launched from Jamf Self Service to begin device registration. <br><br>Launching the Company Portal app manually (e.g., from the Applications or Downloads folders) will not register the device.
 If an end user launches the Company Portal manually, they will see a warning, 'AccountNotOnboarded'.

 1. In Jamf Pro, navigate to **Computers** > **Policies**, and create a new policy for device registration.
 2. Configure the **Microsoft Intune Integration** payload, including the trigger and execution frequency.
-Set the priority to **After**.
 3. Click the **Scope** tab, and scope the policy to all targeted devices.
 4. Click the **Self Service** tab to make the policy available in Jamf Self Service.
 Include the policy in the **Device Compliance** category.
 Click **Save**.